bit-oh-my-god/ns3-dtn-bit/readme.md

 # Begin

-  1. Download source code, ns-allineone-3.26 under this directory and make sure you can use[ns3](Installhttps://www.nsnam.org/releases/)
+  1. Download source code, ns-allineone-3.26 under this directory(or make softlink) and make sure you can use[ns3](Installhttps://www.nsnam.org/releases/)
   2. Copy ./box/ns2mobilityhelper.cc to ./ns-allineone-3.26/src/mobility, this file was modified and would help us parse 3d-motion
-  3. Modify your current_trace_file.tcl by your hand or by [bonnmotion](#A) or by ./create_trace_file.sh
+  3. Modify your current_trace.tcl by your hand or by ./box/WriteTraceFileLib.py
-  4. Set node_number and simulation_time to jupytor and your-example.cc
+  4. Set node_number and simulation_time ./box/PrepareSim.py and your-example.cc, must equal to your current_trace.tcl

-            // in jupytor PreparSimulation
+            // in ./box/PrepareSim.py
             T_max = 802                #change me !!!!!!!
             teg_slice_n = 802          #change me !!!!!!!